jins-meme/ES_R-DataLogger/README.md

 Precaution for use

-*Supported OS: Windows 8.1, windows 10
+*Supported OS: Windows 8.1, windows 10<br>

-*USB dongle bundled with JINS MEME ACADEMIC PACK is needed to run the software.
+*USB dongle bundled with JINS MEME ACADEMIC PACK is needed to run the software.<br>

-*License Key which is provided after the purchase is needed to install the software.
+*License Key which is provided after the purchase is needed to install the software.<br>

 Trouble-shooting